 This is new EU legislation to protect personal data for all EU citizens.
 It is a significant change in Data protection for every business in the UK including health care.
 It covers Data processing – any action taken with personal data (including storage) and Personal Data – information that about an individual that can identify them.

-The GDPR sets out the key principles about processing personal data for patients:
+The GDPR sets out seven key principles which lie at the heart of our approach to processing personal data:

 There are also more robust rights for patients regarding the information we hold about them, including:

 The right to restrict how their data is used